Doctors Discourage Detox Cleanses

 The detoxification of your body with nutrition or food includes eating raw vegetables or fruits, and drinking plenty of juice or water followed by fasting.
 Some people feel more energetic and focused after a detox diet.

-But detoxes don’t actually remove toxins from your body.
+But detoxes don’t remove toxins from your body.
 They might remove highly processed food from your gut.
-According to National Center for Complementary and Integrative Health, a 2015 review concluded, “there was no compelling research to support the use of ‘detox’ diets for weight management or eliminating toxins.”
+According to the National Center for Complementary and Integrative Health, a 2015 review concluded, “there was no compelling research to support the use of ‘detox’ diets for weight management or eliminating toxins.”
+[1]

 Detox diets are deficient in protein and carbohydrates.
 This can cause lethargy and fatigue.
 Moreover, long-term fasting leads to various nutritional deficiencies.
-A diet lacking protein and fatty acids, may put you at risk for metabolic acidosis, which is excessive acid in the body.
+A diet lacking protein and fatty acids may put you at risk for metabolic acidosis, which is excessive acid in the body.

 Intestinal Detoxes